List of political parties in Somalia: Overview and background

 During the civilian administration which existed prior to the seizure of power by the Supreme Revolutionary Council (SRC) in 1969, there were a number of local political parties.
 Most notable of these early institutions was the Somali Youth League, the nation's first political organization.
-Upon assuming office, the SRC (led by Siad Barre) outlawed all extant political parties, and established the Somali Revolutionary Socialist Party to advocate a form of scientific socialism inspired by Maoist China and the Soviet Union.
+Upon assuming office, the SRC (led by Siad Barre) outlawed all extant political parties, and established the Somali Revolutionary Socialist Party to advocate a form of scientific socialism inspired by 1960s Soviet Union.
 Following the outbreak of the civil war in 1991 that saw the ouster of the Barre regime, many of the few remaining political parties gave way to autonomous or semi-autonomous regional states, or fragmented into feuding militia groups.
 After several unsuccessful national reconciliation efforts, a Transitional Federal Government (TFG) was formed in 2000 with a five-year mandate leading toward the establishment of a new constitution and a transition to a representative government.
 The Federal Government of Somalia was established on August 20, 2012, concurrent with the end of the TFG's interim mandate.
 It represents the first permanent central government in the country since the start of the civil war.

 On 29 May 2017, the Somali Political Parties Registration Office was established in Mogadishu.
 The office's job is to bring the country to the party system and remove it from the current 4.5 clan power-sharing system.
 On 3 December 2017, the Independent Electoral Commission began registering political parties in Somalia for the first time in 50 years.